Tooth-Colored Fillings – Friendswood, TX

 Treating Cavities Without Drawing Attention To Them

 In the past, treating a cavity meant filling it with a noticeable metal substance that stood out like a sore thumb whenever you laughed or spoke.
-Today, Dr. James Sierra provides patients with a better option that is practically unnoticeable, called tooth-colored fillings.
+Today, Dr. James Sierra provides patients with a better option that is practically unnoticeable, called tooth-colored fillings in our Friendswood, TX dental office.
 Using biocompatible materials, Dr. Sierra is able to restore your oral health while also preserving the beautiful appearance of your grin.
 That way, you won’t have to panic the next time your dentist in Friendswood lets you know that you have a cavity.

 What are Tooth-Colored Fillings?

 Throughout the 20th century, amalgam fillings were the primary treatment used to keep cavities from spreading.
 The compound placed in your damaged tooth was made of a variety of metals, including mercury, tin, silver, and copper.
 Unfortunately, this meant that everyone knew when you had a cavity because they could see that you had a tooth filled.

 Today, dental professionals use a safer and more discreet solution made from a biocompatible composite resin that consists of finely ground particles of glass and acrylic.
 To stop a cavity from spreading, Dr. Sierra cleans it out and fills it with this putty-like material.
 He then cures it using a UV light, providing tightly sealed protection for years to come.

 The most notable advantage of receiving a tooth-colored filling in Friendswood is that it flawlessly incorporates with the rest of your smile without highlighting your damaged tooth.
 That way, you’ll be able to enjoy attractive and virtually invisible results.
 They also offer advantages such as: